God makes Heroes in Caves and Valleys

 How Do I Keep Going When God Feels Silent and Nothing Is Changing

-There was a season in my life, longer than I want to admit, where I woke up every single day feeling like nothing was happening.
+There was a season in my life, where I woke up every single day feeling like nothing was happening.

 I was doing all the right things.
 Reading my Bible.
 Showing up for my family.
 Serving in my church.
 Putting one foot in front of the other.
 But there was no breakthrough.
 No clarity.
 No sense that I was getting any closer to the thing God had promised.